karthik655/jqmAngular/README.md

     contact: "ContactCtrl"
 }

-In the way when we try to navigate to "home route" then AppRouter loads the "HomeCtrl".
+When we try to navigate to "home route" then AppRouter loads the "HomeCtrl".
+Check the following method to navigate to a module/route.

 this.navigate= function(route, scope){